mkirchmeyer/adaptation-imputation/README.md

 # Unsupervised Domain Adaptation with non-stochastic missing data
-This repository contains the code of the following paper "Unsupervised Domain Adaptation with non-stochastic missing data"
+This repository contains the code of the following paper ["Unsupervised Domain Adaptation with non-stochastic missing data"][3] accepted at ECML2021 journal track Data Mining and Knowledge Discovery.

 # Dependencies
 In order to run, the code requires the following Python modules specified in `requirements.txt`